arafiyasin/SpaceApps24/README.md

 # SpaceApp2024
 NASA Seattle Space App Challenge 2024

+# EXO-Explorer

+## Overview
+This project consists of two separate applications that serve different purposes.
+Due to technical issues and time constraints, they have been organized into individual links.

+## Links to Applications
+- [Homepage App]([link_to_homepage_app](https://spaceapps24-exo-explorers.streamlit.app/)) - This app serves as the main interface for users.
+It contains a **Play** button that redirects to the Play App when clicked.
+- [Play App]([link_to_play_app](https://spaceapps24-exo-explorers.streamlit.app/)) - This app allows users to interact and engage with the content.

+Please click on the links above to access each application.

 # Connecting Github to VSC
 1) **Download and Install Anaconda:** Visit the [Anaconda website](https://www.anaconda.com/download) and download the installer for your specific operating system.